Cathedral Scholars

 Ernest Charles, Jr.

-Ernest is a sophomore at Barry University, with plans to study oceanography.
-He enjoys music and film, and intends to combine his interests with marine biology to bring more awareness of our aquatic ecosystem.
+Ernest is attending Barry University, with plans to study oceanography.
+He expects to graduate in 2026.
+He enjoys music and film and intends to combine his interests with marine biology to increase awareness of our aquatic ecosystem.

 Natalya Cobb

-Natalya is a freshman at Howard University with a passion for helping others.
-She plans to study finance and hopes for a career as a financial advisor and attorney.
+Natalya is attending Howard University with a passion for helping others.
+She plans to study finance and hopes for a career as a financial advisor and attorney following her expected graduation in 2027..
 In her free time, she loves to choreograph dances and attend dance workshops, reading, and hanging out with family and friends

 Juliana Contreras

-Juliana is a sophomore and a first-generation college student at the University of Virginia.
+Juliana is a first-generation college student at the University of Virginia, where she expects to graduate in 2026.
 Juliana hopes to major in speech communication disorders as her first step toward becoming a speech therapist.

 Courtney Craft

-Courtney is a freshman at the University of Georgia and has been very involved in sports.
-Her goal is to achieve a master’s degree in communication and have a career as a political news anchor.
+Courtney is attending the University of Georgia, where she expects to graduate in 2027.
+She has always been very involved in sports.
+Her goal is to eventually achieve a master’s degree in communication and have a career as a political news anchor.

 Carolina Diaz

-As a sophomore at Villanova University, Carolina is attending the Villanova Business School and majoring in Marketing.
+Carolina is attending the Villanova Business School and expects to graduate in 2026 with a major in Marketing.
 Carolina is a first-generation high school graduate who looks forward to being a first-gen college graduate.

 Lindsay Dukes

-Lindsay is a sophomore at Mercer University who has a love for children and plans to obtain a B.S.
+Lindsay is enrolled at Mercer University and expects to graduate in 2026.
+She has a love for children and plans to obtain a B.S.
 Ed. degree in Elementary Education/Special Education – the Holistic Child, with a minor in Spanish.

 Christopher Hayes

-A cathedral scholar as an undergraduate at Georgia State University, from which he recently graduated, Christopher is now a first-year law student at Fordham University School of Law.
+A Cathedral scholar as an undergraduate at Georgia State University, Christopher is now enrolled at Fordham University School of Law, where he expects to graduate in 2026.
 He hopes to have a career in public service in his hometown of Atlanta.

 Kiera Jones